-Course prerequisites must be completed as outlined in the Auburn University at Montgomery Undergraduate Catalog.
-BI 316 Clinical Pharmacology must be completed prior to entering upper division courses.
+Course prerequisites must be completed as outlined in the AUM Undergraduate Catalog.
 The upper division courses must be taken in a specified sequence and are offered one quarter per year.
-This will affect students' progression if they select a part-time option or if progression is interrupted by unsuccessful completion of a course.
+This will affect students' progression if they select a parttime option or if progression is interrupted by unsuccessful completion of a course.
 All junior level courses must be completed prior to progression to senior level courses.